-Many districts name an Opportunity Culture director to lead their effort to extend the reach of excellent teachers, principals, and their teams to all students, to support schools in implementing well.
+Many districts and CMOs name an Opportunity Culture director to lead their effort to extend the reach of excellent teachers, principals, and their teams to all students, to support schools in implementing well.
 The Opportunity Culture director:

 - serves as the Opportunity Culture content expert for the district and manages the Opportunity Culture design process for the district design team and school design teams, ensuring alignment